francisco-linux/loiane.github.io/_posts/2017-09-04-continuous-integration-with-angular-cli-travis-ci-firebase-greenkeeper-github.md

 <img src="/assets/images/2017/angular-travis-firebase-12.jpg">

 You can commit the new `.travis.yml` and see the automated process!
-But there is still on extra step.
+But there is still one extra step.

 ## 5 - Greenkeeper